mhornstein/Cloudinary-Test/Part3/article.md

 You can find the full source code for this tutorial on [GitHub](placeholder-link).

 ## Follow-up ideas
-Here are a few ideas to continue exploring and make this app better:
+Here are some ideas to keep exploring:
 1. **Stack transformations**: Try applying several transformations in a row (for example, add text, then crop, then cartoonify) to see how they accumulate on the same image.
 2. **Try more transformations**: Check out [Cloudinary's transformation reference](https://cloudinary.com/documentation/transformation_reference) and experiment with other transformations you can apply.
 3. **Use your own image**: Swap in assets from your own Cloudinary account to make the demo personal.